burlachenkok/exploring-python3/python_details.md

     print('A %s has %d legs' % (animal, legs))
 ```

 Iterating over a set has the same syntax as iterating over a list.
-However since sets are unordered, you cannot make assumptions about the order in which you visit the elements of the set:
+However, since sets are unordered, you cannot make assumptions about the order in which you visit the elements of the set:
 ```python
 animals = {'cat', 'dog', 'fish'}
 for idx, animal in enumerate(animals):